-Services revenue accounts for a significant portion of our revenue, comprising 35% of total revenue in the first quarter of fiscal 2013 and 25% of total revenue for the first quarter of fiscal 2012.
+Services revenue accounts for a significant portion of our revenue, comprising 36% of total revenue in the six month period ended January 31, 2013 and 28% of total revenue for the six month period ended January 31, 2012.
 Sales of new or renewal subscription and support and maintenance contracts may decline and fluctuate as a result of a number of factors, including end-customers' level of satisfaction with our products and services, the prices of our products and services, the prices of products and services offered by our competitors, and reductions in our end-customers' spending levels.
 If our sales of new or renewal subscription and support and maintenance contracts decline, our revenue and revenue growth may decline and our business will suffer.
 In addition, we recognize subscription and support and maintenance revenue monthly over the term of the relevant service period, which is typically one year and can be up to three years.
 As a result, much of the subscription and support and maintenance revenue we report each fiscal quarter is the recognition of deferred revenue from subscription and support and maintenance contracts entered into during previous fiscal quarters.
 Consequently, a decline in new or renewed subscription or support and maintenance contracts in any one fiscal quarter will not be fully reflected in revenue in that fiscal quarter but will negatively affect our revenue in future fiscal quarters.
 Accordingly, the effect of significant downturns in new or renewed sales of our subscriptions or support and maintenance is not reflected in full in our operating results until future periods.
 Also, it is difficult for us to rapidly increase our services revenue through additional service sales in any period, as revenue from new and renewal service contracts must be recognized over the applicable service period.
 Furthermore, any increase in the average term of services contracts would result in revenue for services contracts being recognized over longer periods of time.